 Pro bono work for organizations that assist people in need and that care for the planet’s endangered animals is central component to my professional identity.
 Whether focusing on refugees, endangered species, or uninsured people, these activities were borne out of motivations and interests that were discovered more so than ever could be planned.

-In the Spring of 2017, I began training for a volunteer position with HIAS Pennsylvania to conduct psychological evaluations of refugees seeking legal asylum in the United States.
+In a volunteer position with HIAS Pennsylvania, I conducted pro-bono psychological evaluations of refugees seeking legal asylum in the United States.
 The psychologist’s affidavit is often a deciding piece of evidence in granting asylum on the basis of the applicant’s documented history of trauma in their country of origin and risk to their safety if they were to return.
-Training thus far has included the following:

 I developed a working relationship with the Center for Animal Research and Education, an animal sanctuary in Texas that provides lifelong care for endangered, exotic animals, such as tigers and lions.
 The sanctuary’s Operations Director launched an initiative to challenge his social media followers to mobilize from passive consumption of internet content to active volunteering.
 During each volunteer event, participants volunteer for local non-profit organizations that help animals, then report their experiences through an on-line survey.
 Working closely with a small team, I operationalized this idea through research design, project management, data analysis, and web development.
 This is an ongoing project with incremental changes in each volunteer event.
 Quantitative and qualitative results can be found at PrideStrong.com